jini123/cervical-cancer-classification-colposcopy/README.md

 # cervical-cancer-classification-colposcopy
-You need to run it in tensorflow and keras with TPU environment, import tensorflow as tf from tensorflow.keras import layers, models, optimizers, callbacks from tensorflow.keras.preprocessing import image_dataset_from_directory
+#You need to run it in tensorflow and keras with TPU environment
+import tensorflow as tf
+from tensorflow.keras import layers, models, optimizers, callbacks from tensorflow.keras.preprocessing import image_dataset_from_directory